rdilweb/privacy/_posts/2019-11-03-google_acquired_fitbit.md

 I personally feel uncomfortable hearing this, as an ex.
 Fitbit owner, I don't feel like my health data is in good hands now.

 All Fitbit owners should be aware of this, and make a decision for themselves about if it is worth keeping the Fitbit!

+---

+**Edit as of November 7th (2019)**:
+Fitbit support replied to me on Twitter, saying the following things:

+1. "1/2 Hi Reece.
+We'd like to help.
+We are committed to the same strong data privacy and security protections.
+You will be in control of your personal data, and we will remain transparent about the data we collect and why."
+1. "2/2 We never sell your personal information and Fitbit health and wellness data."

+Followed by a link to a help page.